-We often are asked how child and/or spousal support is calculated; whether gross income or net income used.
-In trying to explain this concept to a client, I realized, it is complicated and can easily be misunderstood.
+We often are asked how child and/or spousal support is calculated; whether gross income or net income is used when calculating child support payments.
+In explaining this concept to a client, I’ve realized it is complicated and can easily be misunderstood.
 So, I thought it might be a great topic to clarify for our clients and our readers.
-So here goes…

 In California, it can be described that spousal support calculations are based on net income.
 However, that can be misleading because what that means in practice, is we begin with gross income, then apply a uniform, statutory list of allowable deductions.
 [The California Codes in question] make it clear that this is the appropriate statutory approach, although it is understandable how it can be an easy question to confuse.

 Need help calculating support numbers?
-Call San Diego Family Mediation Center at (858) 736-2411 to schedule your free consultation.
+Contact West Coast Family Mediation Center to schedule your free consultation.

 by: Jennifer Segura